By: CS2103T-F10-2 Since: Feb 2020 Licence: MIT

 The difference lies in the pre-processing stage — the steps an execution type takes to retrieve all the required indices.

-Therefore, to ensure succinctness, we will only be illustrating the usage of the command archive
+Therefore, to ensure succinctness, we will only be illustrating the usage of the command archive with the execution type BY_FIELD.

 Other variations of removal-based commands and execution types are similar.